-This information guide will help you understand what is involved in hip arthroplasty (hip replacement).
-We hope the information in this booklet will help you prepare for your surgery.
+This information guide will help you understand what is involved in knee arthroplasty (knee replacement).
+We hope the information in this booklet will help you prepare for your surgery

 About Hôpital Montfort

 Hôpital Montfort is a Francophone academic health care institution that provides quality care in both official languages and works with its partners to improve the health of communities.